The Warren Haynes Christmas Jam

-Curated and presented by Grammy Award-winning vocalist-songwriter and revered guitarist Warren Haynes, the Christmas Jam is a one-of-a-kind music marathon.
+The Warren Haynes Christmas Jam is a one-of-a-kind music marathon curated and presented by Grammy Award-winning vocalist-songwriter and guitarist Warren Haynes.
 Since its inception in 1988, the concert has provided an opportunity for the performing artists, audience and the local community to give back during the holiday season.
 Over the past 18 years, Haynes - an Asheville native - has worked closely with the Asheville Area Habitat for Humanity.

 The first show was dubbed, "The Christmas Jam: Musician's X-Mas Reunion" and was held at 45 Cherry, a local club in Asheville, on December 22, 1988.
 This event has continued to grow every year and is now dubbed "Warren Haynes Presents: The Christmas Jam".
 The show sells out in a matter of hours every year.
 Because of the fantastic growth, it is currently held at the U.S. Cellular Center (formerly known as the Asheville Civic Center), and continues to feature artists and friends Haynes has played with over the years including The Allman Brothers Band, The Avett Brothers, The Doobie Brothers, Sheryl Crow, Peter Frampton, John Paul Jones, Ray LaMontagne, Steve Miller Band, Tedeschi Trucks Band, and many more.